-Rosenfeld Injury Lawyers is committed to holding negligent nursing homes accountable when their inattention results in the death of a patient.
+Rosenfeld Injury Lawyers LLC is committed to holding negligent nursing homes accountable when their inattention results in the death of a patient.
 Contact our office for a free review of your situation and allow our team to get you the maximum settlement you are entitled to under the law.

 CAROLS VS. VILLAGE NURSING HOME; COOK COUNTY; $2,654,703 JURY AWARD

 In this bizarre situation, a 73-year-old male patient at a nursing home tried to fashion a rope out of his sheets so that he could climb out of his room on the second floor.
 It did not work.
 He fell while attempting to climb down and died.
 The man was survived by his wife and five children.
 They sued the nursing home for damages because they said it negligently caused his untimely death.
 Their complaint stated that it failed to provide the proper standard of care to the many by neglecting the man’s psychological troubles, failed to provide qualified professionals to care for him, and failed to secure the windows where the man exited the building.
 The nursing home replied that even if the plaintiffs’ allegations were true, they did not cause his death.
 Also, it claimed the man was contributorily negligent by exiting a window in a fashion he should have known was dangerous.
 Thinking it had a strong case, the nursing home refused any idea of a settlement.
 This was unfortunate because the jury found for the plaintiffs for $2,654,703.

 ROSINSKI VS. WESTSHIRE RETIREMENT; COOK COUNTY; $1,950,000 SETTLEMENT